runely/calendar-homey/README.md

 - Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f')

+## Tutorial

+Visit [this tutorial](https://community.athom.com/t/trigger-a-flow-using-calendar-events/34017) created by [@RobHomey](https://github.com/RobHomey) for a good summary of the apps possibilities!

 ## Changelog

 - 0.2.4